gandelfwiz/CamundaWorkshop/readme.md

 &nbsp;

-This repository contains a documented training course for Camunda 7.
+This repository contains a documented training course for Camunda 7.20.

-Starting from basic flows and basic learning of Camunda, the course add elements simulating a distributed architecture where each component has to be integrated with others following specific patterns.
+Starting from basic flows and basic learning of Camunda, the course add progressively elements simulating a distributed architecture where each component has to be integrated with each other following specific patterns.

 The final result is depicted in this picture: